tomzhang255/AC215_HiSolver/README.md

 And the entire deployment process was automated with Ansible.

+The api-service and frontend folders contain instructions on how to run the code.

 The following is a demo of how to use our frontend.

 ![Demo1](./assets/gif/demo1.gif)